crcx/retroforth/doc/RETRO-Book.md

 ## Query Devices

 Use `iq` to query an attached device.
-This will return two values, a device identifer and a revision number.
+This will return two values, a device class and a revision number.

-The device identifier will be the top value on the stack.
+The device class will be the top value on the stack.

 ## Invoking a Device

-You can trigger an I/O operation by passing the device number to the `ii` instruction.
+You can trigger an I/O operation by passing the device handle to the `ii` instruction.

 E.g., to display a character (ASCII code 98 in this case):